R2Northstar/ModdingDocs/docs/source/reference/northstar/httprequests.rst

 .. cpp:struct:: HttpRequestMethod

     Contains the different allowed methods for a HTTP request.
+Please work.

     .. cpp:var:: GET
         Uses the ``GET`` HTTP method for the request.

 	.. cpp:var:: POST
         Uses the ``POST`` HTTP method for the request.

 	.. cpp:var:: HEAD
         Uses the ``HEAD`` HTTP method for the request.

 	.. cpp:var:: PUT

         Uses the ``PUT`` HTTP method for the request.